Accessibility at BITS 2026

 A quiet sitting space is available on the 2nd floor.
 Water bottles are provided.

-Open Caption & ASL Screenings
+Open Captions & ASL Screenings

 ASL Interpreter / Open Captions